hovey/pyschool/factory/README.md

 convention is preferred to configuration.

 ## Abstract Factory

+The abstract factory is a **collection** of factory methods, with each factory method creating a unique class of object.

 * Creates and then returns to a client *a multiplicity of objects* that all belong to a certain style or theme.